Zero Audio Carbo Tenore Review

 Also, overall, sound isolation is pretty good with original tips but getting better—memory foam—ear tips is highly recommended.
 Excellent sound isolation means you will hear your music over the outside noise.

 Carbo Tenore are very light and thus comfortable, as all quality IEMs (in-ear monitors) should be.
 Listening to them for hours on end won’t leave you with irritation, there is really nothing to complain about.
-As always, pick the right ear tips and enjoy excellent sound quality.
+As always, pick the right ear tips and enjoy the excellent sound quality.

 The only thing you need to remember is these aren’t sports or active earbuds.
 There are no ear wings, and the design isn’t exactly ergonomic, so it doesn’t stick into your ear canal so well.
 For sports, these probably aren’t suitable.